hcayless/TEI_Pointers_Draft/README.md

 versions are active, and you may comment on the Google Docs version, but this one has a commit history, and can support releases, etc.

 See <http://www.tei-c.org/release/doc/tei-p5-doc/en/html/SA.html#SATS> for the original specification.
+Draft revsions are available at <http://hcayless.github.io/TEI-Guidelines/Guidelines-web/en/html/SA.html#SATS>.
 There is a demo implementation available at <https://github.com/hcayless/tei-xpointer.js> and a working demo at
 <http://tei.philomousos.com/>.